nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 |Parameter prefix| The specific prefix that identifies the start of the parameter.
 Each parameter has a unique prefix, but all prefixes end with a `/`.|
 |Parameter| An input provided by the user for the execution of the command.|

-* Each parameter prefix is separated from the others with a space.<br/>
-  For example, `t/t/` means the parameter value of the first `t/` is "t/", and TAB will interpret it as an invalid tag.
-On the other hand, `t/ t/` represents two `t/` parameters with no parameter value for both.
-TAB recognises this as 2 empty tags (see [Managing students](#managing-students) for more details about tags).

-* There are constraints in place to determine whether the value you provided for a field is valid.
-  TAB will inform you if you gave an invalid input for a field.

 An example of a command in TAB:
 ![Command format](images/CommandFormat.png)